jennhuck/organizeForRepro/README.md

 [Presenter mode](https://jennhuck.github.io/organizeForRepro/slides/organizeForRepro.html?presentme=true) slides are also available.
 Allow pop-ups.

+## Slides - DADA

+This presentation is for DADA Quantitative Psychology group at UVA, 2021-12-01.

 ## Prep

 This is mostly a lecture-based workshop.
 There are no prerequisites.